-- 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
+- 1. In the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
 In the navigation area, expand System Configuration and Service Indicators. - 3.
 Select Lamp Test. - 4.
-On the Lamp Test pane, click Continue to perform the lamp test.
-The test changes all indicators to the identify state for a short time (approximately 4 minutes).
+In the Lamp Test pane, click Continue to perform the lamp test.
+When a lamp test is started, the firmware-controlled indicators in the central electronics complex (CEC) and on the expansion units are turned on solid for 4 minutes, and then restored to their previous states.